 Throughout your entire training as a pilot, your instructor will teach you skills and knowledge with reference to the FARs – Federal Aviation Regulations.
 These are the many rules and restrictions that the Federal Aviation Administration applies to civilian flight.
-Your instructor will refer to different numbered “parts”, with which you will quickly become familiar.
+Your instructor will refer to different numbered "parts," with which you will quickly become familiar.
 These could include:

-Early in your pilot training program, you’ll take some time to familiarize yourself with the parts of the plane you’ll be flying.
+Early in your pilot training program, you'll take some time to familiarize yourself with the parts of the plane you'll be flying.
 This can include external components, like the wings and ailerons—the hinged flaps on the trailing edge of a wing that help control the degree of roll.
-You’ll also need to understand instruments in the cockpit, including navigational and communication systems.
+You'll also need to understand the instruments in the cockpit, including navigational and communication systems.
 Your flight instructor will also cover the fuel system, the oil system, engines, and electrical systems.
-In addition, you will get to know your aircraft’s engine.
+In addition, you will get to know your aircraft's engine.

 Finally, you will learn to compare and contrast the performance of different aircraft using charts.
-Knowledge of your aircraft’s parts and systems will help you file accurate flight logs and communicate effectively with maintenance personnel.
-Overall, it will make you into a safer, more knowledgeable pilot.
+Knowledge of your aircraft's parts and systems will help you file accurate flight logs and communicate effectively with maintenance personnel.
+Overall, it will make you a safer, more knowledgeable pilot.

 In addition to the basics of your aircraft, your pilot training will introduce you to the principles of flight.
 This is not usually presented in a classical physics context, involving heavy use of higher mathematics.
 Instead, pilots learn applied physics by studying the different maneuvers of an aircraft and investigating the different forces at work.
-These include forces such as the Bernoulli Principle, which explains how the different pressures of air flowing over and under an airplane wing generates lift.
+These include forces such as the Bernoulli Principle, which explains how the various pressures of air flowing over and under an airplane wing generate lift.

 Navigation is the process of planning, controlling, and recording your aircraft's movement from place to place.
 When you begin flight school, you will learn the basics of aeronautical navigation to operate an aircraft under Visual Flight Rules (VFR).
 Your first lessons will focus on using visual cues, magnetic compass readings, and dead reckoning (the process of determining your position based on the last known position).
 You will also learn to use radio navigation, air traffic control radar, and flight computers.